psychobunny/nodebb-plugin-sso-web3/README.md

 # Web3 SSO for NodeBB forums

-Allows you to authenticate with NodeBB forums using your crypto wallet via Web3 providers.
+Allows you to authenticate with NodeBB forums using your crypto wallet via Web3 clients.

 Use a browser that supports Web3 out of the box such as [Opera Browser](https://www.opera.com/crypto), [Brave](https://brave.com/) or similar ([Add your Web3 browser / browser plugin here!](https://github.com/psychobunny/nodebb-plugin-sso-web3/edit/main/README.md)).